 The devil asks first for his ears; then for his eyes; and finally for his heart and memory.
+So in the end when he meets the King he cannot hear the cry of his people, cannot see the naked bleeding bodies of his people and also has no memory about their suffering.
 Thus the man of the people becomes the man of the state.